motanelson/power.automate.wizard/README.md

-power automate generates random numbers loto genareter
+wizard genareter for mounter code to past on power automate